Asymmetric Temperature Variations In Protoplanetary disks: I. Linear Theory, Corotating Spirals, and Ring Formation: Conclusion

 While the azimuthal profiles of the density perturbations are influenced by the azimuthal profiles of the temperature variations, the amplitude of the density perturbations is primarily determined by the magnitude of the temperature variations.
 Notably, a temperature variation of about 10\% can induce spirals with amplitudes of order unity, comparable to those generated by a thermal mass planet.

-The radially varying angular momentum flux from the coupling between temperature variations and spirals outside the resonances could result in other substructures (e.g., rings, vortices) within the disk.
-We speculate that spirals induced by temperature variations may contribute to disk accretion.
-Overall, the change of irradiation both spatially or/and temporarily may leave observable effects on protoplanetary disks, especially at the outer disk beyond tens of au where cooling is fast.
+The radially varying angular momentum flux that is from the coupling between temperature variations and spirals outside the resonances could result in other disk substructures (e.g., rings, vortices) due to wave-driven accretion.
+This ring formation mechanism is different from the non-linear wave steepening/dissipation in planetary gap opening.
+On the other hand, we speculate that spirals induced by large amplitude temperature variations may also lead to disk's overall inward accretion through non-linear wave steepening and dissipation.
+Both anomalous wave-driven accretion and wave steepening dissipation-driven accretion may occur simultaneously in the shadowed disks.
+The former likely leads to rings and the latter leads to overall accretion.

+Overall, the change of irradiation both spatially or/and temporarily may leave observable effects (spirals and rings) on protoplanetary disks, especially at the outer disk beyond tens of au where cooling is fast.

 \acknowledgments

 Z. Z. thank Ryan Miranda for making his linear analysis code publicly available.
 We thank the anonymous reviewer for helpful comments.
 Some simulations are carried out using with NASA Pleiades supercomputer.
 Z. Z. acknowledges support from NASA award 80NSSC22K1413 and NSF award 2408207.
 S.Z. acknowledge support by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51568 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.